Week 3: Don't Get Phished!

 - Smishing: Phishing attacks via SMS text messages.
 These scams attempt to trick users into supplying content or clicking on links in SMS messages on their mobile devices.
 Flaws in how caller ID and phone number verification work make this an increasingly popular attack that is hard to stop.

 - Vishing: Voice phishing, these are calls from attackers claiming to be government agencies such as the IRS, software vendors like Microsoft, or services offering to help with benefits or credit card rates.
 Attackers will often appear to be calling from a local number close to yours.
-As with SMiShing, flaws in how caller ID and phone number verification work make this a dangerous attack vector.
+As with smishing, flaws in how caller ID and phone number verification work make this a dangerous attack vector.

 Beware the Dangers of Phishing: